Todd Pinkston

-Todd Pinkston (born April 23, 1977) is an American football coach and former professional player who is the running backs coach for the Kansas City Chiefs of the National Football League (NFL).
+Todd Pinkston (born April 23, 1977) is an American football coach and former professional player who was most recently the running backs coach for the Kansas City Chiefs of the National Football League (NFL).
 He played five seasons professionally as a wide receiver with the Philadelphia Eagles where he caught 184 passes for 2,816 yards and 14 touchdowns.
 The Eagles went to the playoffs every year that he started, including an appearance in Super Bowl XXXIX.
 He also is the cousin of former offensive lineman Jason Pinkston.
 He was inducted to the Southern Miss Sports Hall of Fame in 2011.
 Todd Pinkston was inducted into the Scott County Sports Hall of Fame in his hometown of Forest, Miss., in 2015.

 Playing career

 College career

 At the University of Southern Mississippi, where he joined the Theta Eta chapter of Phi Beta Sigma fraternity, he graduated as the school's second all-time leading receiver with 149 catches for 2,366 yards and 22 touchdowns, including 48 receptions for 977 yards and 11 touchdowns as a senior.